Graph traversals are invoked by means of a Traverser

 along with a remarkably informative result type.

-For the following examples, assume graph
+For the following examples, assume graph is of type Graph

-is of type Graph
+and root is of type graph.NodeT.

 graph.topologicalSort.fold( failure => ???, order => ??? )

-The result is of type TopologicalSort
+The result is of type TopologicalSort being a type alias for

-Either[TopologicalSortFailure, TopologicalOrder[NodeT]]
+Either[TopologicalSortFailure, TopologicalOrder[NodeT]].

-you have specific support to get a causing cycle.
+On failure, using the content of Left you have specific support to get a causing cycle.

-contains the calculated TopologicalOrder
+On success, Right contains the calculated TopologicalOrder represented by layers.

 When called at graph level, this will include all nodes irrespective of whether they are connected or